Mural installation by the Mural Training Program in Philadelphia. Photo by Steve Weinik.

 Don’t get me wrong here, the words “black” and “white” carry incredible value.
 Part of our identity will always be defined by the color of our skin.
 But these two words leave gaping holes when used as the sole definition of a human being.

-OR, we choose to ignore “black” and “white” altogether and focus only on those internal things that everyone on the planet has in common.
+OR, we choose to take it one step farther and just ignore “black” and “white” altogether – trying to focus only on those internal things that everyone on the planet has in common.
 We insist that “black” and “white” don’t matter at all, and that since they are inadequate descriptors, we will dismiss them entirely.

 What if a rainbow was made up of only two colors?
 Or a sunset?
 A rainbow and a sunset aren’t beautiful because of their sameness, but because of their contrasts.
 I don’t usually prefer the color purple – but when I see it spread across the sky next to a bright orange below it and a pale blue above it?
 Stunning.

-When we dismiss the varied traditions, experiences, backgrounds, fears, memories, and hopes of people and settle for one-word-definitions, we miss out on all of the shades of variety that color us in.
+When we dismiss the varied traditions, experiences, backgrounds, fears, memories, and hopes of people and settle for one-word-definitions (along with all of the assumptions connected to those words), we miss out on all of the shades of variety that color us in.
 The lines may be crisp and simple, but there is very little beauty.

 Getting to know someone who looks or sounds different from us by listening to their story, sharing a meal, dancing (or at least tapping your foot) to their favorite music, being a guest in their home or meeting their friends, experiencing something new together… these are the things that color in the lines and bring the full picture to life.
 Only then can we exchange the black-and-white sketch we’ve been living in for a colorful mural full of detail, variety, and interest.
 A mural where 5-letter definitions just don’t cut it anymore, because now we see in full color – with all of the diversity and dimension and contrast and beauty that come with it.

-With as many adjectives as exist in every language in the world… with as many colors as exist in the world… we sell ourselves short when we think that we can choose one adjective or one color to sum up a human being.
+With as many adjectives as exist in every language in the world… with as many colors as exist in the world… we miss out when we use one adjective or one color to sum up a human being.

-The Creator certainly didn’t make a monotone world.
+The Creator certainly didn’t make a world devoid of color.
 Let’s not settle for living in one!

 Disunity in Christ: Uncovering the Hidden Forces that Keep Us ApartFor a thorough, personal, and practical look at the ways we allow differences to separate us – and how to overcome them – be sure to check out Christena Cleveland’s book Disunity in Christ!
 I have been so thankful for the way this book has helped me to process and reframe issues around race and culture through a God-honoring lens.